 The Headteacher (and staff authorised by the Headteacher) have the power to conduct a search of a pupil and their possessions without consent if they have reasonable grounds to suspect that the pupil may have a prohibited item.
-This includes: knives and weapons, alcohol, illegal drugs, stolen items, tobacco / cigarette papers, fireworks and pornographic images.
+This includes: knives and weapons, alcohol, illegal drugs, stolen items, tobacco / cigarette papers, E-cigarettes and vapes, fireworks and pornographic images.
 Searches can also be undertaken for any article that the member of staff reasonably suspects has been or is likely to be used to commit an offence, or to cause personal injury to, or damage to property of; any person (including the pupil).
-Additionally, e-cigarettes and vapes can be searched for, as well as items (including electronic / mobile devices) that are against school rules and any other item that disrupts the learning environment.
+Additionally, items can be searched for (including electronic / mobile devices) that are against school rules and any other item that disrupts the learning environment.